spoutdev/Vanilla/README.md

 Copyright (c) 2011-2012, SpoutDev <http://www.spout.org>

-Vanilla is licensed under [GNU LESSER GENERAL PUBLIC LICENSE Version 3][License], but with a provision that files are released under the MIT license 180 days after they are published.
+Vanilla is licensed under [GNU Lesser General Public License Version 3][License], but with a provision that files are released under the MIT license 180 days after they are published.
 Please see the `LICENSE.txt` file for details.

 Who is SpoutDev?
 ----------------